AlexFouilleul/Detection-alarm/README.md

 ### Others
 - Power alimentation with phone charger and micro USB cable
-- Plywood with 3mm thickness for the box
+- Plywood with 3mm thickness for the case

 ## 🛠️ Issues
 - Due to security restrictions put in place by Google on Android, the application does not work on Android 13.